-As at March 31, 2023, the Company's subsidiary Minera Grenville S.A.C. was named as a defendant of four administrative claims for \$33,000 (Peru SOLES 103,956).
+As at June 30, 2023, "CIEMSA", the buyer of the mining concession previously owned the Company's subsidiary Minera Grenville S.A.C. was named as a defendant of four administrative claims for \$33,000 (Peru SOLES 103,956).
 The Company has presented the required defense to dismiss these claims.
 The outcome of this claim cannot be reasonably determined at this time and the Company has not accrued any expenditure or liability as of the date of this report.
+However, the Company expects to obtain a favorable ruling due to one of these 4 administrative claims being ruled favorable at first stage to CIEMSA, but this ruling was appealed by INGEMMET.
+The Company is still waiting for the remaining rulings on the other three claims.